ministryofjustice/developer-playground/README.md

 The configuration uses multiple Docker containers and volumes to manage ephemeral assets and caching.
 The view is to speed up and strengthen the environment for development.
 The result is a faster loading time with hot reloading of frontend assets.
-The focus for this project has been, primarily, on creating a fluid development environment.
+The focus for this project has been primarily on creating a fluid development environment.

 ***OSX example***